The trichotomy of primordial black holes initial conditions: Transition between closed and flat perturbations

 in terms of the dimensionless curvature of the peak of $\R$, $w_\R$.
-The sub-index $c$ in $\cal Q$ means that we are evaluating this quantity at threshold.
-As we can see in Fig. \ref{fig:wR}, perturbations with a sharper peak requires an even larger core in order to be of Type-I. The result is a non-constant transition region between Type-I and Type-II perturbations.
-This region is clearly parameterized by $w_{\cal R}$ as shown in the same figure.
+The sub-index $c$ in $\cal Q$ means that we are evaluating this quantity at the threshold.
+As we can see in Fig. \ref{fig:wR}, perturbations with a sharper peak require an even larger core in order to be of Type-I. The result is a non-constant transition region between Type-I and Type-II perturbations.
+This region is clearly parametrised by $w_{\cal R}$ as shown in the same figure.

 If the peak is broad enough (i.e. $w_{\cal R}$ small), we can consider it as a closed FRW, which will help the collapse.
-That's the reason why for small values of $w_{\cal R}$ the three types of perturbations are Type-I. On the other hand, for higher values of $w_{\cal R}$ the peak gets thinner and loses relevance with respect to the core.
+Then, the core behaviour is not noticeable.
+That is the reason why, for small values of $w_{\cal R}$ the three types of perturbations are Type-I. On the other hand, for higher values of $w_{\cal R}$, the peak gets thinner and loses relevance with respect to the core.

 The transition region between Type-I and II black holes obtained in Fig.\ref{fig:wR} follows the tentative formula: